 In addition to the above caller ID, Caller ID Pass-Thru can be enabled to send the original caller's number to any external agents, instead of the default caller ID.
 Caller ID Pass thru on Forwarded and Diverted Calls has more information.

-The Timeout Destination specifies what should happen to the call, once all agents have been called without answering.
+The Timeout Destination specifies what should happen to the call if none of the agents answer, or if all of the agents are busy or disconnected.
 This may be a voicemail, a queue, etc.

 Adding or removing members from the queue is done in the Agents section.
 For each additional agent to be added, click the Agents + button.